 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements which includes investigating any legal claims that may be made against us.

-Reasons we can collect and use your personal information
+Reasons we can collect and use your personal data

 We will process your personal data for one or more of the following lawful grounds: